-So let's take a look at how 90-day trial periods work, how your business can set up and run quality trial periods, and what to do if you need to terminate someone’s employment during the trial period.
+In this article, we look at how 90-day trial periods work, how your business can set up and run legally-enforceable trial periods, and what to do if you need to terminate someone’s employment during the trial period.

 90-day trial periods allow employers to assess a new employee's suitability for a role, based on their performance, conduct, attitude etc. within a defined period.

-All trial periods must be included in and agreed to by the employee as part of the employment agreement.
+All trial periods must be included in and agreed to by the employee as part of the employment agreement, as they are a voluntary provision and don’t automatically apply to every new employee.

 90-day trials can last for up to the first 90 calendar days of employment, but cannot be extended beyond 90 days.